wpsimon09/Vulkan-RTX/README.md

 python --help
 ```

-Shaders are compiled using the `slangc` compiler, which can be downloaded from [here](https://github.com/shader-slang/slang/releases).
+Shaders are compiled using t--no-skip-unchangedhe `slangc` compiler, which can be downloaded from [here](https://github.com/shader-slang/slang/releases).

 > Shaders are already precompiled, so you don't need to do this.
 Only recompile them when you change the shaders.